 Imig Music Building

 Gregory Gentry administers the doctoral, masters and undergraduate choral conducting programs at the College of Music.
-His new book, “STRIKING A CHORD: Interviews with Notable Choral Conductors” (2021), is published by GIA Publications.
+His new book, “IN SEARCH OF INSPIRATION: Interviews with Notable Choral Conductors” (2021), is published by GIA Publications.

 In addition to conducting all-state choirs, Gentry’s collegiate choirs have performed at conferences for the American Choral Directors Association, National Collegiate Choral Organization, Music Educators National Conference, Colorado Music Educators Association, Arizona Music Educators Association, Society for American Music and College Music Society.
 At CU Boulder, he has prepared collaborative performances with the Boulder Philharmonic and Boulder Bach Festival, and conducted Maurice Duruflé’s Requiem with combined CU choirs and CU symphony (220+ singers and instrumentalists) at historic Macky Auditorium.